All Episodes

 Thank you.

-Uh, because of you and your staff posting my daughter on your website in Club Gitmo side, yeah.
+Because of you and your staff posting my daughter on your website and Club Getmo side, you've gained a new listener today.

 And hopefully forever.

-Meaning we you we gained you or your wife.
+Meaning, we gained you or your wife?

-No, no, I've been a longtime listener, but my wife for the last three years I've been trying to get her to listen.
+No, no, I've been a longtime listener, but my wife, for the last three years, I've been trying to get her to listen.

-She ran right up to me, said I am a rush listener now.
+She said, I am a rush listener now.

-Well, what uh which picture is your daughter?
+Well, which picture is your daughter?

 Describe the picture.

-It's uh Olivia in Glen Owen.
+It's Olivia in Glen Ellen.

-Page seven, scroll down, she's on the left side.
+She's on the left side.

 Okay, but where is she?